 - Take lactase enzyme drops or tablets before drinking milk.

 - Try lactose-free milk products, which are widely available in grocery stores.

 Good to know: Milk is more than lactose.
 A single cup (250 mL) gives you more protein than a large egg, as much calcium as 8 cups (2 L) of raw broccoli, as much potassium as a medium-size banana, and almost half the vitamin B12 you need in a day.
 Milk is a source of 15 essential nutrients!

 Having tummy troubles?

 Don’t self-diagnose – and that includes Googling it.
 Everyone’s gut health is unique.
-Consult a health-care professional, such as a registered dietitian with expertise in digestive health, to work out the best gut-health strategy for you.
+Consult a physician to work out the best gut-health strategy for you.

 Susan I Barr, PhD

 1. National Institutes of Health.
 NIH Consensus Development Conference Statement: Lactose Intolerance and Health.
 NIH Consens State Sci Statements 2010;27(2).